Lauren Laverne

-Lauren Cecilia Fisher (née Gofton; born 28 April 1978), known professionally as Lauren Laverne, is an English radio DJ, model, television presenter, author and singer.
+Lauren Cecilia Fisher (née Gofton; born 28 April 1978), known professionally as Lauren Laverne, is an English radio and television presenter, author and singer.
 She was the lead singer and guitarist in the alternative rock band Kenickie.

 The group's album At The Club reached the top 10, although her greatest chart success came when she performed vocals on Mint Royale's single "Don't Falter".
 Laverne has presented numerous television programmes, including 10 O'Clock Live for Channel 4, and The Culture Show and coverage of the Glastonbury Festival for the BBC.
-She has also written a published novel entitled Candypop: Candy and the Broken Biscuits.
-She presents the late morning to lunch time show on BBC Radio 6 Music, and in 2018 became the host of the long-running radio show Desert Island Discs.
+She has also written a published novel titled Candypop: Candy and the Broken Biscuits.
+She presents the late morning to lunch time show on BBC Radio 6 Music, and in 2018, became the host of the long-running radio show Desert Island Discs.

 Early life and education

 Born Lauren Cecelia Gofton on 28 April 1978, she was brought up in Barnes, Sunderland, with her brother.
 Her father was one of nine and her mother was one of six.
 One grandfather had been a shipbuilder, the other a coalminer.
-Her father, Leslie Gofton, was a sociology lecturer at Newcastle University, and her mother was a teacher.
-The family lived on Dunelm South, the A690.
+Her father, Leslie Gofton, was a sociology lecturer at Newcastle University, having previously played guitar in a predecessor to Roxy Music, and her mother was a teacher.

-She first attended St Mary's Roman Catholic Primary School in 1982, where she befriended Marie Nixon, later to become a fellow Kenickie guitarist, and then St Anthony's Girls' Catholic School between 1989 and 1994, where she and Nixon met Emma Jackson.
-Laverne went on to study at City of Sunderland College from 1994 to 1996.

 Career

-During her time at college, Laverne, Nixon and Jackson, then all aged sixteen, formed Kenickie with Laverne's brother Peter, taking the stage names Lauren Laverne (originally Lauren Le Laverne), Marie du Santiago, Emmy-Kate Montrose and Johnny X (originally just X).
-Initially affiliated to the Slampt label and the local punk scene, the band later signed with EMI.
-In all, Kenickie achieved four top-40 hit singles and a top-10 hit album.

-Laverne, Du Santiago and Montrose became contestants on comedy panel shows such as Never Mind the Buzzcocks.
-Laverne would later appear on Have I Got News for You.
+Music

+Lauren met future bandmates Marie Nixon and Emma Jackson at all-girl Catholic schools in Sunderland.
+They, with her brother, Peter, formed the band Kenickie, for which Lauren Gofton adopted the stage name "Lauren Le Laverne", later "Lauren Laverne", while still studying at City of Sunderland College.

+The band put out an EP in 1995 on the local Slampt label; and then later signed with EMI, releasing four top 40 singles and two albums, the first of which made the top 10.

-In 2000 she released a solo EP, Take These Flowers Away, contributed a version of "In the Bleak Midwinter" to Xfm London's It's a Cool, Cool Christmas album, played at the Reading Festival, and made the top 20 for the only time in her singing career as vocalist on "Don't Falter" by Mint Royale.
+Kenickie dissolved in 1998.
+In 2000, Laverne released a solo EP, Take These Flowers Away, contributed a version of "In the Bleak Midwinter" to Xfm London's It's a Cool, Cool Christmas album, played at the Reading Festival, and made the top 20 for the only time in her singing career as vocalist on "Don't Falter" by Mint Royale.
 She was also working on a solo album at this time, but this was permanently put on hold by the collapse of Deceptive Records.

 She subsequently provided guest vocals on the Divine Comedy's 2004 single "Come Home Billy Bird".